HypothesisWorks/hypothesis/CONTRIBUTING.rst

 out the idea, but it's best to get feedback from the Hypothesis maintainers before sinking a bunch of work into it.

-In general work in progress pull requests are totally welcome if you want early feedback or help with some of the tricky details.
+In general work-in-progress pull requests are totally welcome if you want early feedback or help with some of the tricky details.
 Don't be afraid to ask for help.

 In order to get merged, a pull request will have to have a green build (naturally) and